ar4s-eth/ar4s-eth/README.md

   - [ ] spaCy
   - [ ] Shell (bash/zsh/fish)
   - [ ] dabbling in *nix

-  - Jr Dev - All of the above <3

 📫 How to reach me 📨
   - [Gmail](mailto:gh@ar4s.com)